flutter/flutter/engine/src/flutter/testing/ios/IosUnitTests/README.md

-When you add a new unit test file, also add a reference to that file in shell/platform/darwin/ios/BUILD.gn, under the `sources` list of the `ios_flutter_test` target.
+When you add a new unit test file, also add a reference to that file in shell/platform/darwin/ios/BUILD.gn, under the `sources` list of the `ios_test_flutter` target.
 Once it's there, it will execute with the other tests.